robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 A Java test library implemented using the `static library API`_ can be specified by giving the path to the source code file containing the library implementation.
-Additionally, :file:`tools.jar`, which is part of the Java JDK distribution, must be found from ``CLASSPATH`` when Libdoc is executed.
+When using Java 9 or newer, documentation can be generated without external dependencies, but with older Java versions the :file:`tools.jar`, which is part of the Java JDK distribution, must be found from the ``CLASSPATH`` when Libdoc is executed.
 Notice that generating documentation for Java libraries works only with Jython.

+.. note:: Generating documentation without :file:`tools.jar` when using
+          Java 9 or newer is a new feature in Robot Framework 3.1.

 Resource files with path
 ''''''''''''''''''''''''